Best Online Ed.D. in Higher Education Rankings

 - A Ph.D. in Higher Education usually contains a traditional, 5-chapter dissertation that focuses on an original/unique research topic.

-- An Ed.D. in Higher Education may contain a traditional dissertation, a Dissertation in Practice (DiP), OR a capstone project.
+- An Ed.D. in Higher Education may contain a traditional dissertation, a Dissertation in Practice (DiP), or a capstone project.
 You’ll be expected to take a practice-based approach to research and apply your learning in real-world situations.

 If you’re interested in traditional academic research, the Ph.D. is going to be a better fit.
 If you wish to get stuck into a problem of practice, the Ed.D. may suit you best.
 We discuss the topic in more detail in our guide to Ed.D. vs Ph.D. in Education programs.